Jerusalem's Muslims to return to Al-Aqsa

-Jerusalem (CNN)Jerusalem's Muslim community has been told it can return to praying inside the Al-Aqsa compound after Israel removed the latest security measures from the entrance to the holy site.
+Jerusalem (CNN)Jerusalem's Muslim community resumed prayers inside the Al-Aqsa compound Thursday after Israel removed the controversial security measures from the entrance to the holy site.

-Speaking Thursday, Palestinian President Mahmoud Abbas confirmed that prayers would take place at noon, leading to the conclusion of a boycott of the site, known to Muslims as the Noble Sanctuary and to Jews as the Temple Mount.
+Palestinian President Mahmoud Abbas confirmed that prayers would resume at the holy site, known to Muslims as the Noble Sanctuary and Jews as the Temple Mount.

-He added that a meeting of the Palestinian leadership would be held afterward "to discuss other decisions taken in response" to the removal of the security measures.

-The Grand Mufti of Jerusalem and the Imam of Al-Aqsa Mosque say they are satisfied with Israel's removal of security measures.
+The Grand Mufti of Jerusalem and the Imam of Al Aqsa Mosque said they were satisfied with Israel's removal of metal detectors and other security measures opposed by Muslims.

+Thousands responded to the calls of Muslim religious leaders to attend afternoon prayers on Thursday.

+Amid the crowds, there was a visible Israeli security presence.
+Some stun grenades and tear gas were used to disperse crowds amid the heightened emotions on the scene.

 Muslim religious leaders have called upon worshippers to enter through all gates collectively for afternoon prayers on Thursday.